Gouffre Bob Vouay

 How to find it

 Gouffre Bob Vouay, opened up in 2009, is the highest entrance of the Dent de Crolles system, giving a through trip to Grotte du Guiers Mort of 690 m.
-All but the entrance series down to -60 m were explored upwards from Trou du Glaz from 1983 onwards.
+All but the entrance series down to -60 m were explored upwards from Trou du Glaz from 1983 onward.
 In addition to the connection with Trou du Glaz at the top of P36, there is a second route that descends into Grotte Chevalier via Puits Maurice.
 Information is sparse on the web, although the following cross section drawn by Gilbert Bohec helps to clarify where it fits into the system.
-Neither route is equipped for pull-throughs, and both require about 360 m of rope and 30+ hangers.
+There are traverse lines in the meanders, and although it is equipped for pull-through it is not known what type of hangers are in place.